RCA 8-PT-7012 (8-PT-7030) Television (1956)

 Thinking that I was done with electronic work, I prepared for the final reassembly.
 The clear CRT shield in the front was scratched, and there was dust trapped behind the shield, so I took it off for cleaning and polishing.

 The shield is slightly tinted, as the photo shows, and it is made of Lucite.
-If you work on one of these sets, take care to avoid splashing any hot solder on this soft plastic shield, which will make a melted blemish in no time.
+If you work on one of these sets, take care to avoid splashing any hot solder on this soft plastic shield, which will make a melted blemish.

 Then I resoldered the antenna connector wire, which was almost broken off.
-I also resecured the built-in power cord to prevent flex which might break it in the future.
+I also resecured the built-in power cord to prevent flex that might break it in the future.

 At long last, after many hours of work, I was able to put the TV back into its cabinet.
 It's a tight fit!
 When I put the control panel back in place, I discovered that the power/volume control was binding so tightly against its hole that I couldn't turn it.